Carreau/phd-dissertation/parts/cells.rst

 The cytoskeleton connect a cell to its environment, both mechanically and biochemically.

-We will consecrate a longer part to describe the cytoskeleton.
+We will consecrate a longer part of this work to describe the cytoskeleton.